optakt/optakt.github.io/content/knowledge/cadence.md

 ### Goals

-Cadence Language was designed with these tree goals in mind:
+Cadence Language was designed with these three goals in mind:

 * Safety and security
     * Safety is the underlying reliability of any smart contract.
 Security is the prevention of attacks on the network or smart contracts.